427A Burrill Hall

-Lee KY*, Royston SE*, Vest MO, Ley DJ, Kim EH, Jan LY, and Chung HJ (2014). (*These authors contributed equally).
+Lee KY*, Royston SE*, Vest MO, Ley DJ, Lee S, Bolton EC, and Chung HJ (2014). (*These authors contributed equally).
 N-methyl-D-aspartate Receptors mediate Activity-dependent Down-Regulation of Potassium Channel Genes during the Expression of Homeostatic Intrinsic Plasticity.
-In preparation.
+Under Revision.

 Cavaretta JP*, Sherer KS*, Lee KY, Issema RS, Kim EH, and Chung HJ (2014). (*These authors contributed equally).
 Polarized Axonal Surface Expression of Neuronal KCNQ Potassium Channels is Regulated by Calmodulin Interaction with KCNQ2 Subunit.
 PLos One, In press.

 Hearing M, Kotecki L, Marron Fernandez de Velasco E, Fajardo-Serrano A, Chung HJ, Luján R, Wickman K. (2013).
 Repeated Cocaine Weakens GABAB-Girk Signaling in Layer 5/6 Pyramidal Neurons in the Prelimbic Cortex.
 Neuron 80(1):159-70